selkovjr/dechrom/README.md

 The following diagram shows two entry points: one for the EXR data, and another one for conventional Bayer.
 The EXR array is composed of two interlaced Bayer arrays.
-They are interlaced in such a way that their combination can only be mapped to a rectangular grid if it is tilted 45°.
+They are interlaced in such a way that their combination can only be mapped to a rectangular grid if they are tilted 45°.
 The `dechrom` tool suite works equally well with both kinds of images; the only difference is the EXR-specific optimization whereby the black mask surrounding the tilted array is excluded from processing.
 Also, a Fuji-specific tool from another tool suite